Early Views of USC

 Historical Notes

-(ca. 1920s)* - Interior view of Bovard Auditorium at U.S.C.
-Building was built in 1920-21, in neo-gothic elements of interior contrast with northern Italian Romanesque Revival style, designed by architects John and Donald Parkinson.
+(ca. 1920s)* - The Bovard Auditorium, built with neo-gothic elements, constrasts with the Italian Romanesque Revival style of the building, designed by architects John and Donald Parkinson.

 (ca. 1921)* - Exterior view of Bovard Hall, U.S.C.'s Administration building.
 Note the arch over the entrance and windows, the architectural designs on the building and carved statues on the tower.
 The streets later became pedestrian.